 In Singapore, there are two types of private health insurance plans to choose from: Integrated Shield Plans (IPs) and international health insurance.

 For Singaporean citizens and permanent residents, Integrated Shield Plans are the most commonly purchased private health insurance as they act as a supplement to Medishield Life and are payable with your Medisave account.
 They are a good option for Singaporeans who wish to get higher levels of coverage or get coverage for a higher hospital ward.
 IPs are jointly insured by the CPF board and private insurance companies, and are integrated with your Medishield Life plan.
-There are currently 7 insurers in Singapore offering IPs: AXA, AIA, Aviva, NTUC Income, Great Eastern, Prudential and Raffles.
+There are currently 7 insurers in Singapore offering IPs: AXA, AIA, Singlife with Aviva, NTUC Income, Great Eastern, Prudential and Raffles.
 Most of their coverage is similar, with the major differences being premiums, some miscellaneous benefits and the optional riders.

 International health insurance can be a good option for expats who have settled in Singapore and for Singaporeans who frequently travel and live abroad for months at a time.
 International health insurance plans provide coverage for multiple countries and, unlike Integrated Shield Plans, you cannot use your Medisave account to pay for them nor are they exclusively sold by Singapore-based insurers.
 International health insurance plans differentiate themselves by region of coverage and by comprehensiveness of their benefits.
 While base plans usually only cover hospitalisation, you can choose to top up your coverage by adding outpatient, dental and maternity packages.

 How to Choose the Best Integrated Shield Plan